spmeesseman/app-publisher/.github/README.md

     app-publisher --no-ci --task-changelog-print

-Existing tasks:

-- --task-build
-- --task-changelog
-- --task-changelog-file
-- --task-changelog-html-file
-- --task-changelog-html-view
-- --task-changelog-print
-- --task-changelog-view
-- --task-ci-env
-- --task-ci-env-info
-- --task-ci-env-set
-- --task-commit
-- --task-dist-release
-- --task-email
-- --task-github-release
-- --task-mantisbt-release
-- --task-npm-release
-- --task-tag
-- --task-touch-versions
-- --task-version-current
-- --task-version-info
-- --task-version-next
-- --task-version-pre-release-id

-For complete details on command line arguments and switches, run app-publisher help:
+See [Command Line and Options](#command-line-and-options) for details.
+You can also view details on command line arguments and switches by running app-publisher console help:

     app-publisher --help

-Tasks are influenced by the configuration set in the [.publishrc configuration file](#usage---configuration-file-and-parameters)
+Tasks are influenced by the configuration set in the [.publishrc configuration file](#usage---configuration-file-and-parameters).

 ## Usage